BrandenLaCour/Bar_Hero/README.md

 Npm start
 ```
 ## Issues
+*The tasks are in the firebase database, which is relatively user friendly, but it would be nice to add the feature of editing them in the app

+*Currently you have to check the box *After* you make notes and take a picture, it would be great to set it up so it didn't matter when you hit the check box.

-This project was built with functionality in mind first, so it isn't quite responsive yet, other than on ipads.
+*This project was built with functionality in mind first, so it isn't quite responsive yet, other than on ipads.

-You have to click the checkbox AFTER you do all the actions on each checklist.
+*You have to click the checkbox AFTER you do all the actions on each checklist.
 This needs to be fixed.

-The login functionality is not built yet.
+*The login functionality is not built yet.

+*Its not very pretty

 ## Built With